Darwin D. Martin House Complex by Frank Lloyd Wright | Buffalo, NY

 The complex was designed by Wright, between 1902 and 1905, for businessman Darwin D. Martin (1865–1935).

-At the time, Martin was an executive at Larking Soap Company, for which Wright was designing his famous Larking Building, unfortunately demolished in 1949; therefore, Martin had the occasion to appreciate Wright’s work and commissioned him the design of a residential complex for his and his sister’s families in Buffalo’s Parkside neighborhood.
+At the time, Martin was an executive at Larkin Soap Company, for which Wright was designing his famous Larkin Building, demolished in 1950, unfortunately; therefore, Martin had the occasion to appreciate Wright’s work and commissioned him the design of a residential complex for his and his sister’s families in Buffalo’s Parkside neighborhood.

 As anticipated, the complex is made up of various buildings.

-The original complex included other three buildings: the Carriage House (housing stables and the chauffeur’s apartment), the 2,655-square-foot Conservatory greenhouse, and a 100-foot-long covered passage, the Pergola, that connects all the complex’ buildings to one another.
+The original complex included three other buildings: the Carriage House (housing stables and the chauffeur’s apartment), the 2,655-square-foot Conservatory greenhouse, and a 100-foot-long covered passage, the Pergola, that connects all the complex’ buildings.

 A fourth building, the small Gardener’s cottage, was built in 1909.